This question type is available in both digital tests and written assignments.

 Bonus

-This marks the question as a bonus question, which means the number of points awarded with this question will be counted until the maximum amount of points achievable for this assignment is reached.
-The points of the bonus question are not included in the maximum amount of points that can be achieved for the assignment If the student answers the question incorrectly, this will not be detracted from the number of points and the mark.
+This marks the question as a bonus question, which means that its points are not included in the maximum amount of points achievable for that assignment.
+If a student answers the question incorrectly, this will not be detracted from the number of points and the mark.
+However, when awarding points, it is possible to achieve more points that the maximum points achievable for the assignment.

 -

-Partial Scoring
+Partial scoring

 Students will receive points when their answer is partly correct.
 For example, if the total number of points they can receive for a question is 2 and their answer is 50% correct, they will still receive 1 point.
 Without this option, they can only receive 0 or the maximum number of points.